kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 7) DRA ResourceClaim deallocating in `PostFilter`.
 8) DRA removing `ReservedFor` in `Unreserve`.
 9) DRA ResourceClaims binding - is in the `PreBind` phase, hence asynchronous.
+10) [Feature proposal: [KEP-5004](https://github.com/kubernetes/enhancements/issues/5278)] Extended resource feature will add `ResourceClaim` creation API call to the `PreBind` phase.
-10) Other potential DRA features.
+11) Other potential DRA features.

 API calls relevance order in which they could cancel less relevant calls for the same pod (3rd goal):

 - Pod deletion caused by preemption (4) should cancel all Pod-based API calls for such a Pod.
 - Pod binding (5) should cancel Pod status update API calls (1 - 3), because they are no longer relevant.
 - Updating Pod status (1, 2) and setting `nominatedNodeName` (3) should cancel previous such updates.
-  Both are calls to the `status` subresource of a Pod, so they should overwrite the previous calls properly if the newest status is stored in-memory.
+  Both are calls to the `status` subresource of a Pod, so they should overwrite (merge) the previous calls properly when the newest status is stored in-memory.
-- API calls for non-Pod resources (5 - 10) should be further analyzed as they are not likely to consider the Pod-based API calls, hence implementing those shouldn't block making (1 - 3) calls asynchronous.
+- API calls for non-Pod resources (6 - 11) should be further analyzed as they are not likely to consider the Pod-based API calls, hence implementing those shouldn't block making (1 - 3) calls asynchronous.

 There is no need to send two API calls for one Pod, because more relevant calls should override less relevant ones, and status updates can be combined into one call.
+There is no scenario in which two API calls, but for different pods, or even **any** two API calls that do not involve the same object, should be canceled or merged, so the relevance order between them should not be analyzed.

-In terms of API call priority, the order might be different (3rd goal):
+In terms of API call priority, the order might be different (4th goal):

 - Pod binding (5) should have the highest priority as this is the main purpose of the kube-scheduler.
 - Pod deletion caused by preemption (4) should also be important to free up space for high-priority Pods.
 - Updating Pod status (1, 2) could be less important and called if there is space for it.
-  It's worth considering if setting `nominatedNodeName` (3) should have the same priority or higher, because the higher delay might affect other components like Cluster Autoscaler.
+  It's worth considering if setting `nominatedNodeName` (3) should have the same priority or higher, because the higher delay might affect other components like Cluster Autoscaler or Karpenter.
-- API calls for non-Pod resources (5 - 10) could be analyzed case by case, but are likely less important than (5) and (4).
+- API calls for non-Pod resources (6 - 11) could be analyzed case by case, but are likely equally important to (5) or (4).

 ### 1: Where and how to handle API calls in the kube-scheduler